Velotales/pyAntDisplay/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Platform Support

+**⚠️ Linux Only**: This application is currently tested and supported only on Ubuntu/Debian systems.
+While the code may work on other Linux distributions, macOS, or Windows, it has not been tested on these platforms and USB device access may require additional configuration.

 ## Features

 - **Device Discovery**: Scan for available ANT+ devices and save them to a configuration file